What is Vaping?

 - Bronchiolitis obliterans: Caused by breathing in the flavoring diacetyl — which is found in many e-liquids — this incurable lung disease, nicknamed “popcorn lung,” can cause severe breathing problems.

-- Unknown lung disease: Since June 2019, the CDC has been investigating at least 2,668 cases of a mysterious lung disease seemingly related to vaping.
+- Unknown lung disease: Since June 2019, the CDC has been investigating thousands of cases of a mysterious lung disease seemingly related to vaping.

 The CDC recently collected fluid samples from the lungs of 29 patients with vaping-related lung illness and detected vitamin E acetate in every sample.